nisthana/java2objective-c/README.md

 ### Object References
 MyClass myObject;<br>
 MyClass *myObject;<br>
 In Objective-C we define the reference as "pointer" to the object.
-Pointer is denoted by the "*" symbol <br>
+Pointer is denoted by the star (*) symbol <br>

 ## Object Creation
 - Java <code>MyClass myObject = new myObject();</code>